BATH CANADA DAY PARADE 2016

 4. Combine your entry with another family – related or not.

 5. If you want to do something more elaborate, that’s fine too.
 A float might highlight the family business, a hobby or talent your family shares, or portray individuals from different generations.
-This could be a tie -in to life in Bath over the past 200 years.
+This could be a tie-in to life in Bath over the past 200 years.
+In keeping with the 2016 theme how about a float with a canoe and people fishing or paddling or dressed up as voyageurs?

 Let your imagination take flight and have fun!

-6. Scroll down to see pictures of last year’s parade winners and see what they did.
+6. Scroll down to see pictures of previous parade winners and see what they did.

 2014 Parade Marshalls: The Hogan Family